I'll Be There for You/You're All I Need to Get By: Critical reception

-Simon Price from Melody Maker named it Single of the Week, adding, "Here, sweet Mary J coos the chorus to Diana Ross' "You're All I Need to Get By", while scary Method says he wants him'n'her to live together in a "a fat ass crib with thousands of kids".
-Heartwarming yet chilling, half "Beauty and the Beast", half "Nightstalker"."
+Simon Price from Melody Maker named it Single of the Week, adding, "Here, sweet Mary J coos the chorus to Diana Ross' 'You're All I Need to Get By', while scary Method says he wants him'n'her to live together in a "a fat ass crib with thousands of kids".
+Heartwarming yet chilling, half 'Beauty and the Beast', half 'Nightstalker'."
 Dele Fadele from NME wrote, "The hip-hop fraternity will probably approach this pairing with a large shovel and a bale of hay, but they'll be the ones missing out. [...]
 The mix by Sean 'Puffy' Combs is slick as hell, but still booming, with a buried sample of a man at the end of his tether hoping he and she live together, cry together and die together."
-Leesa Daniels from Smash Hits gave it four out of five, saying, "A love song in a rap style that doesn't refer to women as female dogs or gardening tools!
+Leesa Daniels from Smash Hits gave it a score of four out of five, saying, "A love song in a rap style that doesn't refer to women as female dogs or gardening tools!
 See it can be done. [...]
 Highly enjoyable."